platform-experience/serviceportal-widget-library/src/pe-sp-tabs-launchpad/README.md

 ## Description

-Tabs component with options and SASS variables for an easy customisation.
+Tabs component with options and SASS variables for an easy customization.
 It is using a provided API / Script Include and Service Portal Menu Items as data source.

 ## Screenshot